-LYDEN: So I want to stay with the character of Joe, where at first he seems like he's just going to be all industry, he develops a dark habit.
+LYDEN: So I want to stay with the character of Joe - at first he seems like he's just going to be all industry.
+He develops a dark habit.
 He has a lost night after the death of one of his children.
 He gets stone drunk.
 It seems like maybe it's just going to be a one-off, but this becomes a pattern.

-LYDEN: You take him into combat in World War II and you might almost have done a separate novel based around this because it's so gritty and the voice changes and the novel becomes quite epistolary here.
+LYDEN: You take them into combat in World War II, and you might almost have done a separate novel based around this, because it's so gritty and the voice changes and the novel becomes quite epistolary here.